You are here

 Historic Federal Courthouses

-Captions indicate the date of the image and the name of the building at that time.
-Each entry then lists the date of the building’s completion; the supervising architect or, in the case of commissioned designs, the private architect; the dates that various federal courts used the building; the building’s fate or current use as of January 2007; and a citation indicating the source of the original photograph.
+Each entry lists the date of the building’s completion in parentheses following the city and state; the name of the building, if it was named after a person; in the case of commissioned designs, the private architect; the dates that the building served as a meeting place for various federal courts; the dates extensions were built or the building was razed, where applicable; and citations indicating the source and date of each image.
 In addition to the thumbnail and larger images, high-resolution files are provided for print use.

 Note: Any use of these images should credit the original source, indicated in the citation beneath it, not the Federal Judicial Center.
 The Federal Judicial Center does not maintain a collection of original courthouse photographs.

 The largest group of photographs is from Record Group 121 at the National Archives, the records of the Public Building Service and its predecessor agencies.
 Most of the images drawn from RG 121 were collected by the Office of the Supervising Architect in the Department of the Treasury, which was responsible for the construction of most civilian federal buildings until 1939.
 The images from RG 121 are largely a photographic record of completed federal construction projects, but the records include some photographs of the construction and alteration of these buildings.
 The selected images show the best available views of finished buildings, as well as extensions that significantly alter the look or footprint of the original structure.
 In 1901, the Office of the Supervising Architect compiled a book of photos and text, A History of Public Buildings, describing all the public buildings under the control of the Treasury Department.
 Some of the photographs that were not available in other locations are included here.